To use our WebSocket, you will need beforehand:

 To fully leverage our WebSocket API, the steps are:

-• Send a POST request to https://api.play.ai/api/v1/auth with Authorization: Bearer <your_api_key> and X-User-Id: <your_user_id> headers
+• Send a POST request to https://api.play.ai/api/v1/websocket-auth with Authorization: Bearer <your_api_key> and X-User-Id: <your_user_id> headers

-• Connect to the provided webSocketUrl URL
+• Connect to the provided websocket URL

 • Send TTS commands with the same options as our TTS streaming API, but in snake_case, e.g., {"text":"Hello World","voice":"...","output_format":"mp3"}